ome-zarr-models/ome-zarr-models-py/docs/cli.md

 ## Info

 To get information about an OME-Zarr group, pass the path to a group to `ome-zarr-models info`.
-This will print the metdata (see below for an example).
+This will print the metadata (see below for an example).
 If you have the `rich` Python package installed, a more readable output will be produced.

 ```sh